zenhp31/simple-demo/README.md

 # Simple Example Repository

-This is just an example repository for training purposes.
+This is just an example repository for training purposes..